 Tweak Your Crush

-Some grain mill rollers are knurled to sit at (what the manufacturer considers to be) the optimal distance for an optimal crush.
+Some rollers are knurled to sit at (what the manufacturer considers to be) the optimal distance for an optimal crush.
 But most grain mill rollers can be adjusted to make the gap between them a little narrower or wider.

 You may decide to adjust the rollers if the grain isn’t crushed to the consistency you want, you’re finding a lot of whole grains in your bucket, or you suspect your rollers have shifted with use.